 Many of us had the experience, in high school or college, of having a group of people we considered our own.
 Being brought together into a shared environment over and over again, and enduring challenges together, created a sense of reliable camaraderie.
 The adult world, however, is not set up for us maintain these kinds of bonds with groups of friends.
 That’s why forming your camp in the extended playa is so important.

-Have you found your people?
-Do the people who populate your life excite and inspire you?
 Do they encourage you to be more yourself, to become more of who it’s possible for you to be?
 One way to know you’ve found your people is that you find yourself sharing the kind of love, intimacy, and vulnerability with your friends and colleagues that most people expect only from a romantic partner or their best friend.
 If you don’t have an abundance of these kinds of connections yet, it’s time to find them.
 Start your quest by going to the places where your kind of people go.
 Search in workshops, meetups, trainings, celebrations, festivals, and conferences around activities and topics that draw you.
 These tend to be environments where people are deliberately brought together to have meaningful contact.
 Make use of those contexts to start new relationships with more realness and risk than you used to bring to interactions with “strangers”.

 Once you find your people and develop new kinds of friendships based on growth and support, then what?
 Now it’s time to make an impact together.
 Camps where people just hang out together are okay, but the camps that thrive are the ones where people are about something.
 They offer up something that they enjoy offering to others.
 In your camp on the extended playa, don’t just make the time you spend together about catching up, discussing current events, or consuming entertainment.
 Getting up to stuff together can be so much more fulfilling.
 Support and challenge one another to grow and develop, and find ways to contribute to your larger community.
 Contributing to one another and to the world around you is what gives your camp meaning.